back to House of the Sun

-When I am studying esoteric systems, I always ask why things are the way they presented.
 I question even established doctrines.
 When you take everything for granted, you often miss the point.
 The following flowed forth naturally when I studied the Tree of Life, because not only are there differences between kabbalists on certain issues, but also certain explanations don't seem to make sense, at least to me.
-I think the traditional Tree of Life is incomplete because there are Sephiroth and paths missing, which when added makes all the other things come into place.

 In the following I will explain why I feel the need for a corrected Tree of Life and why I think this is a better representation of the whole system, without invalidating the traditional Tree of Life.